-The first step in this informal approach is to identify which family members are entitled to the deceased artist's assets according to the rules of intestacy (ie the beneficiaries).
-To do this, you can refer to the summary of the intestacy rules at Schedule 1 and the questionnaire in Schedule 2, and you can request help from Arts Law.
+The first step in the informal approach to distribution is to identify which family members are entitled to the deceased artist's assets according to the rules of intestacy (ie the beneficiaries).
+To do this, you can refer to the summary of the intestacy rules at Schedule 1 and the questionnaire in Schedule 2.
+You can also request help from Arts Law.

 Once the beneficiaries have been identified, they will need to come to an agreement about how to proceed.
 The beneficiaries should authorise one or two people to be the ones who will contact the organisations holding assets that are part of the artist's estate.
 Document B is a suggested authority which the beneficiaries could sign nominating who will act on behalf of all of them.
 This document can be used to demonstrate that all the beneficiaries agree.

-Set out below are some suggestions about how the beneficiaries can approach the different organizations that hold assets belonging to the deceased's estate if the deceased's estate is to be administered informally.
+Set out below are some suggestions about how the beneficiaries can approach the different organizations who hold the deceased's estate if the deceased's estate is to be administered informally.